Millian32/AgentApi/README.md

 will run on windows, for now

-will use JSON for data
+will use JSON for data, and that the front end/clients (what are we expecting for the front end/consuming clients) will also use JSON

 # Specification questions